joonho3020/joonho3020.github.io/articles/xls-article.md

 Nevertheless, I appreciate their effort in building a new hardware design language from scratch and exploring new abstractions.
 Integrating software techniques into hardware design is a valuable area for research and has the potential to unlock new possibilities.
 Admittedly, this is a challenging field that requires expertise in both hardware design and programming languages.
 We should learn from past mistakes and aim to do better next time.
 There is always room for improvement when developing tools.

-[^1]: The definition of "correct" abstraction boundaries can differ from situation to situation.
-But in this case, it is simply wrong in all cases.
-[^2]: Technically, backpressure bugs can still happen but I'm just trying to be nice here.
+[^1]: Technically, backpressure bugs can still happen.

 ---